A class of Finite difference Methods for solving inhomogeneous damped wave equations: The semigroup approach

+For the integration term on the right-hand side, one can use the numerical integration formula.
+Here, we will use the Trapezoidal approximation of integration to get the following numerical scheme

-This is our general form of the scheme, and each choice of $Q_S$ and $P_T$ produces explicit and implicit finite difference method to the solution of the damped wave equation \eqref{eq1}.
-Here we present two schemes, and a similar approach is applied to other schemes. \\ {\bf Explicit Method-(0, 1)(FD-(0,1))}: If we set $(S, T)= (0, 1)$ i.e $Q_0(\theta)=1$ and $P_1(\theta)=1+\theta$ in \eqref{eqn6}, we will obtain the FD-(0,1) as {
+This is the general form of our scheme, and each choice of $Q_S$ and $P_T$ produces explicit and implicit finite difference methods to the solution of the damped wave equation \eqref{eq1}. { Next, we present two schemes by taking $(S, T)= (0, 1)$ and $(S, T)= (1, 1)$.
+Similarly, we can develop more schemes of different order by taking different values of $S$ and $T$ mentioned in the table above.} \\ {\bf Explicit Method ($FD-(0,1)$)}: If we set $(S, T)= (0, 1)$ i.e. $Q_0(\theta)=1$ and $P_1(\theta)=1+\theta$ in \eqref{eqn6}, we will obtain the FD-(0,1) as {